Difference-in-Differences Estimation with Spatial Spillovers: Estimation of Effects

-To estimate the direct effect and the total effect, we could replace the terms in proposition \ref{thm:remove_bias} with their sample analogs.
-However, it will prove advantageous to modify the two-way fixed-effects model to estimate the direct or the total effect because it will allow the estimation of spillover effects as well.
-To estimate the total effect, the modified model is given by:
+To estimate the total effect, we could replace the terms in proposition \ref{thm:remove_bias} with their sample analogs.
+However, it will prove advantageous to modify the two-way fixed-effects model to estimate treatment effects because we will extend it to estimate spillover effects in the following subsection.
+To estimate the total effect, one can run the regression specification (\ref{eq:twfe}) on the subsample of units with $D_i = 1$ or $S_i = 0$.
+From standard regression analysis the estimates of $\hat{\tau}$ are sample analogues of (\ref{eq:id_total}).